 What should I do if the police accuse me of a crime?

-On television, police routinely make an arrest at the scene of a crime or as soon as they know the identity of the suspect.
+On television, police routinely arrest a suspect at the scene of a crime or as soon as they know their identity.
 In reality, the system works differently.
 How long can the police wait to charge a crime?

 There can be a significant delay before charges are issued.

-Our clients are frequently shocked to find out they’ve been charged with a felony or misdemeanor after weeks, months, or years since the time of the alleged crime.
+Our clients are frequently shocked to find out they’ve been charged with a felony or misdemeanor after weeks, months, or years since the alleged crime.
 They ask, “if they had evidence that I was guilty, wouldn’t they have arrested me sooner?”
-Because of stereotypes perpetuated by television and movies, most people are not aware that in real life, investigations can take quite a bit of time.
+Because of stereotypes perpetuated by television and movies, most people are unaware that investigations can take quite some time in real life.
+The answer to “how long can police wait?” depends on the nature of the offense, the statute of limitations, and much more.

-In most situations, police do not make an immediate arrest when a complaint is made about a possible crime.
+In most situations, police do not immediately arrest when a complaint is made about a possible crime.
 Under the Sixth Amendment to the United States Constitution, a defendant has a right to a “speedy trial.”
 If a charged defendant insists on a speedy trial, there may not be time for the police to conduct a thorough investigation.
 Because of this, the government doesn’t proceed with a prosecution until they are satisfied they’ve collected enough evidence to take the case to court.
+Precharge investigation can take much longer in federal cases.

 Reasons for a Delay in Charges

-There are many reasons that there can be a delay in the issuance of felony or misdemeanor charges.
+There are many reasons for a delay in issuing felony or misdemeanor charges.
 In some cases, the investigating law enforcement agency or agencies need to conduct a thorough investigation.
 Some investigative tools that take time include:

 - Finding and interviewing witnesses,